orcfax/docs/docs/FAQ/orcfax_architecture.md

 In the same way that we aim to improve adoption by lowering the staking threshold for potential node operators, we are also working to keep the technical requirements as light as possible.
 With that said, we have not released official minimum specs yet.
 We will make sure our community has plenty of notice on how to participate as node operators in our Incentivized Testnet, so stay tuned.

+## 7. How can the community nominate new data feeds?

+we are developing this process with the aim to make feed nomination as simple as possible for our community members, because we believe that its critical that the cardano community actively participate in expanding the use cases of the Orcfax technology.
+One of our during this development is ease of use.

+Community members will be able to submit code PRs that implement new data feed types which are COOP compliant and Orcfax compatible.
+More in depth documentation, including instructions, will be provided to our community as our incentivized testnet progresses.

-## 7. Is there an optimal number of nodes?
+## 8. Is there an optimal number of nodes?

 The bare minimum number of nodes for the Orcfax decentralized validator pool is 5.
 However, our goal is to have thousands of nodes across the globe.
 Keeping the technical specs and staking requirements to run a node as lean as possible will be key for this.

-## 8. Which projects has Orcfax partnered with?
+## 9. Which projects has Orcfax partnered with?

 We are working closely with the technical and managerial teams of several projects to integrate our Orcfax feeds with exciting and innovative products.
 Keep an eye on our socials for more formal announcements soon.

-## 9. Where can I find the Orcfax team page?
+## 10. Where can I find the Orcfax team page?

 At any one time, the core Orcfax team includes 5-10 staff and contractors.
 We believe a truly decentralized and permissionless project shouldn't be evaluated based on a very long team list.
 We've seen enough of that without it being a true indicator of project quality/status.
 The running code and its open-source codebase, along with its immutable features should be what is getting evaluated.
 For now, our founder and Peter Van Garderen is the human face behind Orcfax.
 He has the proven professional qualifications to achieve our project objectives.
 This includes making Peter obsolete and ensuring Orcfax runs as a fully autonomous network governed by a fully Decentralized Autonomous Organization.

-## 10. Will Orcfax be governed by a DAO?
+## 11. Will Orcfax be governed by a DAO?

 The Orcfax team is committed to radical decentralization and has structured the project accordingly, with the explicit intention of ensuring a 100% hand-off of governance and all aspects of the project to a DAO.